* Yen rises after U.S.'s Kerry hints response on Crimea vote

 jobs were created in February, more than double market

-than halving its earlier rise against the U.S. dollar.
+halving its earlier gain against the U.S. dollar.